vvvv/The-Gray-Book/en/introduction/vl/lookingAtNodes.md

 As already stated: Nodes are all about using functionality that is already available.
 When talking about usage we often also use the term application.
 By using a node you're applying an available functionality in a certain way.

-50 offers different flavors of nodes.
+VL offers different flavors of nodes.
 Let's have a look:

 #### Operation Applications